Obsessive-compulsive disorder: When double-checking becomes an illness | DW | 02.09.2020

 "About a week before my sister-in-law died, I told a friend of mine that there was nothing to look forward to and that I dreamed that my sister-in-law was in the cemetery behind the cemetery wall and could not get out.
 When my sister-in-law died, I blamed myself a lot.
 I thought it was because of me, because I had moaned so much for no reason," she says.

 "My apartment had a kitchenette within sight of the bed.
-In the evening I always had to start checking from left to right to make sure that all appliances were turned off: stove, coffee machine and kettle.
+In the evening I always had to start checking from left to right to make sure that all appliances were turned off: stove, coffee maker and kettle.
 Had I pulled out all the plugs?
-Then push at the fridge door again to see that it was really closed.
-Then everything over again," she says.
+Then check the fridge door again to see that it was really closed.
+Then I'd start all over again," she says.

 Sometimes the whole procedure lasted several hours, she says, and on occasion she would go and sit outside the front door at 4 o'clock in the morning in desperation because she had not managed to go to bed.